-DaCast provides a way for your video content to match the tone of your particular organization or cause.
-It features simple, powerful features that you can easily modify to match your needs.
-This means you can avoid branding, clutter, and unrelated content.
+In contrast, Dacast allows you to match your video content to the tone of your particular organization or cause.
+The platform features simple, powerful features that you can modify easily to match your needs.
+With Dacast, you can avoid outside branding, clutter, and unrelated content.

-The basic DaCast plan offers 300 viewer hours at just $19 per month.
-That’s three times the viewer hours at one-fifth the cost of the basic UStream plan.
-This basic plan also offers advanced features not supported by basic UStream plans, including:
+The basic Dacast plan offers 300 viewer hours at just $19 per month.
+That’s three times the viewer hours at one-fifth the cost of the basic IBM Cloud Video plan.
+This basic plan also offers advanced features not supported by basic IBM Cloud Video plans, including:

 - Full white-label branding control